Transforming Order-to-Cash Processes Through Design Thinking

 Results

-Coming out of the workshop the To Be processes were modeled to show significant improvements:
+To-Be processes were modeled to show significant operational improvements:

-• Cycle time reduction from 72 to 3 hours
+• Payment Allocation cycle time reduced from 72 to 3 hours with error elimination

-• Billing activation time reduction from 3.5 to 1.5 days
+• Order Accuracy billing activation time reduced from 3.5 to 1.5 days

 Previous